cipherboy/fa/docs/dfa.md

 consequence of item 4.
 Additionally, we impose the additional constraint that extending an already-serialized DFA will not require storing the entire DFA in memory at once, but may require incrementally rewriting the entire DFA.
+This requirement thus serves as a trade-off: if the entire DFA can be easily loaded into memory, we can write it out at much higher speeds than incrementally reading and rewriting the DFA would allow.

 Our resulting format has a limitation as a result of goals 3-6: two DFAs with equal states, alphabets, and transitions may not have the same format on disk.
 This is because they may have been constructed differently, resulting in different ordering of states, or even in redundant data.
+This means that some notion of a "deep" comparison would be required.

 ## Definitions